Cobblestone Farm

 Clean up Tips

-You can also use parchment paper to lay your utensils on - then you sue this lard loaded paper to grease bread or cake tins, or to season cast iron.
+You can also use parchment paper to lay your utensils on - then you use this lard-loaded paper to grease bread or cake tins, or to season cast iron.

 If you found this content useful and would like to buy me a coffee that would be greatly appreciated!